-Basically, it is because the whole city is flat.
-There are almost no mountains or hills in the whole of Holland for that matter.
-Amsterdam is an old historical city and especially the canals and the roads along them are narrow.
-And the old city center is really not that big or spread out as you might think.
+It is because the whole city is flat.
+There are almost no mountains or hills in the whole of The Netherlands for that matter.
+Amsterdam is an old historical city, and especially the canals and the roads along them are narrow.
+And the old city center is not that big or spread out as you might think.

 Cycling is also a healthy way to move around.
 Amsterdam is the ideal place to get around in a non-polluting and CO2-free way while staying fit and exercising at the same time.
 You can easily find a place to park once you reach your destination.

 I believe the Dutch are very aware of these facts.
 In some countries, people don’t use bicycles, and they believe it is only for poor people, and holds no status, not for the Dutch.

 Rich or poor is not the issue here, even the prime minister of Holland rides his bicycle to work in the morning.

 Most people peddle to do some shopping or go to an appointment with friends or to see a show in town.
 Do a bit of riding, breathe in some fresh air and get around quickly.
 And the best of it, it's all for free.